MartinImoberdorf/MartinImoberdorf/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🟨 ⚡ I’m very interested in everything related to Python and the popular libraries that make it up but
+🟨 ⚡ I’m very interested in everything related to Python and the popular libraries that come with it.

-🟨 I’m interested in web development with native languages (HTML, CSS, JS, DJANGO).
+🟨 I’m interested in web development.

-🟨 I'm also interested in the use of Unity and C# in video games and app development.🎮.
+🟨 In my free time, I use Unity and C# to develop video games. 🎮

-🟨 Nowadays I'm starting really into in the world of Cybersecurity. 👩‍💻
+🟨 Nowadays, I'm starting to increase my involvement in the world of cybersecurity. 👩‍💻

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------